alesgenova/stenciljs-in-react/README.md

 ```

 ## 2: Load the component
-Now that the component code is in the `public/molecule-moljs` folder, you can add the following to the `public/index.html` file.
+Now that the component code is in the `public/molecule-moljs` folder, add the following to the `public/index.html` file.
 ```html
 <script src="molecule-moljs/molecule-moljs.js"></script>
 ```

 ## 3: Consume the component
-You can now use the tag provided by the stencil component in the `render` function of any react component.
+It is now possible to use the tag provided by the stencil component in the `render` function of any react component.

 ```jsx
 render() {